controlplaneio/netassertv2-l4-client/README.md

-# Netassertv2-Scanner
+# Netassertv2-l4-client

 The `Netassertv2-l4-client` is a Go program designed to open TCP / UDP connections toward a specified destination and send a configurable string payload.

-A test comprises one or more connection attempts, and a passed test results in the scanner exiting with a status code of 0 (1 otherwise).
+A test comprises one or more connection attempts, and a passed test results in the client exiting with a status code of 0 (1 otherwise).

 You can pull the latest Docker image from `docker.io/controlplane/netassertv2-l4-client:latest`